Adis Ahmetovic

-Biography
+Early life and education

 Ahmetovic's parents are from Bosnia and Herzegovina.
-During the Yugoslav Wars, they fled to Hannover in 1992, where Adis Ahmetovic was born in 1993.
+During the Bosnian War, they fled to Hannover in 1992, where Adis Ahmetovic was born in 1993.
 His father Fuad, who had previously worked as an administrative lawyer in Kotor Varoš, became a construction worker in Germany and later a warehouse clerk, his mother Edina worked as a cleaner.
 At the age of 22, Ahmetovic became a German citizen and gave up his Bosnian passport.
 In addition to German, he also speaks the Bosnian language.

 In 2011, Ahmetovic graduated from Herschel School in Hannover and obtained his Abitur.
 At Leibniz University Hannover, he studied teaching politics, economics and German studies.
 During his studies he received a scholarship from the Friedrich Ebert Foundation.
 In 2019 he completed his studies obtaining the degree Master of Education.

+Early career

-During his studies in 2013, Ahmetovic worked as a research assistant for Kerstin Tack, a member of the Bundestag.
+During his studies in 2013, adis Ahmetovic worked as a research assistant for Kerstin Tack, a member of the Bundestag.
 In 2015, Ahmetovic became head of Mustafa Erkan's office, a former SPD member and member of the Lower Saxon Landtag, previously Ahmetovic worked there as a research assistant in the office.
 From 2016 to 2020 he worked as an office manager and later as a personal advisor to Minister President of Lower Saxony and Chairman of the Lower Saxon SPD, Stephan Weil.
 Since 2020 he has been working as a consultant for government planning and fundamental issues in the Lower Saxon State Chancellery.